 - Area V: Global Citizenship

 This course will provide an overview of our "throw-away" culture and the motivations behind consumerism and related waste disposal practices.
 Key issues of the course include carbon footprint, plastics in our environment, consumer laws and cultural mindsets.
 The course will identify key government agencies and policies and how to collaborate and obtain funding for outreach.
 Environmental educational skills, programs, and methods will be reviewed.
-Case studies of successful youth campaigns will be explored and the basics of establishing strong educational programs examined.
+Case studies of successful outreach campaigns will be explored and the basics of establishing strong educational programs examined.

-This course will identify how resource management and Zero Waste policies and programs are developed within a community, what type of planning and facilities are needed, and how to finance the systems.
+This course will identify how sustainable materials management systems and Zero Waste policies and programs are developed within a community, what type of planning and facilities are needed, and how to finance the systems.
 Students will also review sample sustainability and zero waste plans and will discuss different approaches communities have taken to developing Zero Waste goals.
 Students will also learn about tools for local government, best practices for RFPs (Request for Proposals) and contracts, enforcement options, design of resource recovery parks, performance reporting and financial records, Extended Producer Responsibility and Local Producer Responsibility policies and programs, bans, rules and incentives, and local markets and uses for discarded resources.

-This course will provide hands-on applications and tools for businesses to design, implement and oversee waste reduction and resource management programs.
+This course will provide hands-on applications and tools for businesses to design, implement and oversee waste reduction and sustainable materials management programs.
 It will review a variety of best practices for successful waste diversion and recovery in businesses, detailing how businesses can implement those practices to achieve Zero Waste.
 Examination of case studies will be used to demonstrate how different companies have implemented successful waste diversion and sustainability programs, including triple bottom line business practices.
 This course will also provide students with an understanding of how to plan and implement commercial food and organics programs.

 This course provides an exploration of intellectual, psychological, social and physical factors that impact lifelong learning, well-being and success.
 Topics include motivation and self-efficacy; critical thinking, academic integrity and active study strategies; health issues and lifestyle choices; relating to others as a global citizen; written and oral communication; time management; career exploration; and educational planning.